 Maximum Credit: Students must complete their degree within 150% of the required credits.
 For undergraduates, baccalaureate degrees must be completed within 180 credits.
 Graduate degree credit standards vary with each program.

-- Warning: Students who fail to meet the Pace and/or GPA Standards for the first time will receive one warning semester.
+- PROBATION: Students who fail to meet the Pace and/or GPA Standards for the first time will receive one warning semester.
 There is no impact on a student’s financial aid during this semester.
 Students are encouraged to meet with their advisors and informed of resources to assist them in their success.
 A SAP Appeal form must be filled out and approved by the academic advisor and financial aid, serving as an Academic Plan to help assist the student meet SAP standards.
 Additionally, they are informed of the consequences of continued poor performance.

-- Review: Students who have had a prior warning semester are placed on review.
+- SUSPENSION: Students who have had a prior warning semester are placed on suspension.
 All financial aid is held until the student meets with their academic advisor and completes the SAP Appeal form and academic plan.
-The appeal is then submitted to the One Stop Student Services Center for evaluation.
+The appeal is then submitted to the Financial Aid Office for evaluation.
 Students whose appeals are approved will be placed on Probation for one semester.
 If the appeal is denied, the student will be placed on SELFPAY and will be ineligible for aid.

-The Academic Plan is a degree audit and must include:
+The SAP Appeal is a degree audit and should include:

 - Restricted enrollment for each subsequent semester (indicating any courses to be repeated)